 If this does not resolve the situation and the caller wishes to make a formal complaint there are a number of ways this can be done:

-- The caller can make their complaint in writing and send to: CALM, PO Box 68766, London, SE1P 4JZ.
+- Make the complaint in writing and send to Service Director, CALM, PO Box 68766, London, SE1P 4JZ.

-If resolution has not been reached the complaint will be passed to the Chief Exec of CALM for further action.
+If the complainant is unhappy with the resolution, the complaint will be passed to the Chief Exec of CALM for further action.

 If the complainant is not satisfied after 28 days that their complaint has been properly addressed and dealt with all information is passed to the Trustees of CALM at their forthcoming quarterly meeting.
 Their investigation, feedback and action will be completed within a further 28 days.